JohnFerrancol/battleship/README.md

 - [x] Crafting the User Interface
 - [x] Implementing the turn-by-turn logic between the Player and the Enemy (Computer)
 - [x] Adding logic when the game has ended
+- [ ] Added button to edit the board for the player, start a new game, restart the game